Apply

 • Third Parties - visitors, guests, clients, customers, suppliers, patients, volunteers, contractors, subcontractors and/or their employees and others who are on University property.

-• Threat-any communication or action of intent to injure that gives an employee or student reasonable cause to believe there is a risk of injury.
+• Threats of Violence - any communication or action of intent to injure that gives an employee or student reasonable cause to believe there is a risk of injury.
 Examples of threats include:

-- threats (direct or indirect) delivered in person or through letters, email, phone calls, social media, etc
+- direct or indirect threats to inflict pain, injury, damage or other hostile actions on someone, which are delivered in person or through letters, email, phone calls, social media, etc

 - intimidating or frightening gestures such as shaking fists at another person, pounding a desk or counter, punching a wall, angrily jumping up and down, or screaming